appbot/kms_rails/README.md

-#kms_attrs2
+#kms_rails

-kms_attrs2 (based on [kms_attrs](https://github.com/justinoue/kms_attrs)) is a gem for easily adding Amazon Web Services KMS encryption to your ActiveRecord model attributes.
+kms_rails (based on [kms_attrs](https://github.com/justinoue/kms_attrs)) is a gem for easily adding Amazon Web Services KMS encryption to your ActiveRecord model attributes and ActiveJob arguments.
 It uses the GenerateDataKey method to perform "envelope" encryption locally with an OpenSSL AES-256-CBC cipher.

+## ActiveRecord

-To use, simply put the following code in your models for the fields you want to encrypt:
+To use on ActiveRecord, simply put the following code in your models for the fields you want to encrypt:
 ```ruby
 kms_attr :my_attribute, key_id: 'my-aws-kms-key-id'
 ```